Meet Our Team

 Full Bio

-Her paternal family are Andean descendants from Caja Espiritu (Acobamba) and Huancavelica (Huancavelica), with ties to Huanta, Ayacucho and Huancayo, Junin, Perú.
-Her connection and commitment to this work is through her family and long standing relationships within the Pascua Yaqui Tribe in Arizona and Sonora.
+Christina received her BA in Latin American studies from Oberlin College, 1991; MPH in community health practice, 2002; and DrPH in public health policy and management, 2018, from the Zuckerman College of Public Health, University of Arizona.
+Her paternal family are Andean descendants from Caja Espiritu and Huancavelica, with ties to Ayacucho and Junin, Perú.
+Her maternal family, Irish ancestry, are from Arizona.
+Christina's commitment to this work is through her family, connections to place, and long standing relationships within the Pascua Yaqui Tribe in Arizona and Sonora.

 Maya Magarati, PhD